RosterElf Logo

 Purpose & scope

-Why the policy exists and who it applies to.
+Why the policy exists and that it covers all FT, PT and casual staff.

 Policy statement

-The organisation's commitment to fair change management.
+The organisation's commitment to fair, transparent change management.

 Types of roster changes